mckinsey/vizro/vizro-ai/docs/pages/user-guides/customize-vizro-ai.md

 This guide shows you how to setup a LLM model to be used for Vizro-AI.
 Setting up a LLM is required for the package to generate charts and dashboards based on natural language queries.

 ## Supported models
-Vizro-AI supports **any** model that is available via [Langchain's `BaseChatModel` class](https://api.python.langchain.com/en/latest/language_models/langchain_core.language_models.chat_models.BaseChatModel.html#langchain_core.language_models.chat_models.BaseChatModel), and that has the `with_structured_output` method implemented.
-An overview of the [most common vendor models supporting this functionality](https://python.langchain.com/v0.2/docs/integrations/chat/) can be found in Langchain's documentation.
+Vizro-AI supports **any** model that is available via [Langchains `BaseChatModel` class](https://api.python.langchain.com/en/latest/language_models/langchain_core.language_models.chat_models.BaseChatModel.html#langchain_core.language_models.chat_models.BaseChatModel), and that has the `with_structured_output` method implemented.
+An overview of the [most common vendor models supporting this functionality](https://python.langchain.com/v0.2/docs/integrations/chat/) can be found in Langchains documentation.
 For ease of use one can also choose some models via a string parameter.

 ### Setting model via string for ease of use

-We have created shortcuts with sensible defaults (mainly setting `temparature=0`) for some of the most common vendors.
-These models can be chosen by simply using the string format in the tabs below.
+We have created shortcuts with sensible defaults (mainly setting `temperature=0`) for some common vendors.
+These models can be chosen by using the string format in the tabs below.
 If no model is provided, the default (currently `"gpt-4o-mini"`) is selected.

 ```py
 vizro_ai = VizroAI(model="<chosen model>")